-Families may opt to have their students continue in distance learning.
+Families choose whether to opt for in-person instruction or continue in distance learning.

-- Phase 1: Students served in Integrated Learning Center (ILC) and Community Based Services (CBS)
+- November 2020: Students K-12 served in Integrated Learning Center (ILC) and Community Based Services (CBS)

 Our primary guidance is the Washington State Department of Health (DOH) Decision Tree for schools.
 (This information presented below in an ADA-accessible format.)
 Key data points are: